-In the normal course of events, day-to-day management of the Company will be in the hands of Management and under the stewardship of the MD and such delegations are subject to the Limits of Authority ("LOA") which clearly delineates relevant matters and applicable limits, including those reserved for the Board's approval and those which the Board delegate to the MD and Management.
-Key matters reserved for Board's approval include but not limited to9:-
+In the normal course of events, day-to-day management of the Company will be in the hands of Management and under the stewardship of the CEO and such delegations are subject to the Limits of Authority ("LOA") which clearly delineates relevant matters and applicable limits, including those reserved for the Board's approval and those which the Board delegate to the CEO and Management.
+Key matters reserved for Board's approval include but not limited to:-

 - 1. Annual budget; - 2.
 Business plan; - 3.
 Dividend Policy; - 4.
-Business Continuity Plan; - New issuance of securities: - 6.
-Business restructuring; - Material acquisitions and dispositions of assets not in the ordinary course of business; - 8.
-Corporate strategic matters which includes but not limited to acquisition of business/companies, investment of business/companies, divestment of business/companies, investment overseas, equity ventures, merger; - 9.
+Business Continuity Plan; - 5.
+New issuance of securities; - 6.
+Business restructuring: - Material acquisitions and dispositions of assets not in the ordinary course of business; - 8.
+Corporate strategic matters which include but not limited to acquisition of business/companies, investment of business/companies, divestment of business/companies, investment overseas, equity ventures, merger; - 9.
 Authority levels; - 10.
 Policies: - 11.
 Announcement to Bursa Securities for financial results, corporate exercise, Annual Reports, Circular to Shareholders; - 12.
 Treasury Policies financing and borrowing; - 13.
 Contract for more than RM3 million: - 14.
 Letter of Undertaking for more than RM3 million; - 15.
 Conflict of interest relating to a substantial shareholder or a director; - 16.
 Increase or reduction of share capital; - 17.
 Incorporation of new company within the Group; - 18.
 Appointment of new Directors; - 19.
 Remuneration packages for Board members, Board Committee Members; and - 20.
 Appointment of external auditors and their related fees.
-10
+10 - 21.
+Conflict of Interest issues involving the Directors, Key Senior Management and Legal Representative of SRB.

-10 Paragraph 15.21 of the MMLR
+&lt;sup>10 Paragraph 15.21 of the MMLR

-The Directors have independent access to the advice of the Company Secretary11 in ensuring the effective functioning of the Board.
+The Directors have independent access to the advice of the Company Secretary in ensuring the effective functioning of the Board.
 The Directors may also seek advice from the Management on issues under their purview.
 The Directors may also interact directly with, or request information or updates, on any aspect of the Company's operations or business concerns from the Management.